kazualkazzy/LinkinPark-fan-page/README.md

 # UX (User experience)

 ## Project Goals
-The goal of this project is to provide information about well known altrenative rock band Linkin Park.
+The goal of this project is to provide information about well known alternative rock band Linkin Park.
 The website has to be attractive and informative for users interested in this band.
-Because it is a website for current and new fans it has to have pictures of band members and media files to create a better picture of band.
+Because it is a website for current and new fans it, has to have pictures of band members and media files to create a better picture of band.

 ### User Goals: